NourallahAhmed/WeatherForecast-IOS/README.md

 # WeatherForecast-IOS
-WeatherForecast it is an IOS Application,it provides the weatherforcast for 7 days.
-User can set his location using GPS or apple maps also can set the unit of temperature to (fahrenheit - celsius - kelvin).
+Weather forecast is IOS application connecting with open weather API to get the weather updates for 7 days. user set his location by GPS or MAP and can change the unit for the temperature into (fahrenheit - celsius - kelvin).
+The application works online only
-The application works online as it conects to openweather API to fetch the information about the weather